The Art of Maintaining a Backlog

 Small means lean

 The advantage is obvious – you follow your customers towards product-market fit.
-No time is wasted in scoping and wireframing and designing non-critical features you may never get to implement.
+Scoping and wireframing and designing non-critical features you may never get to implement is wasting no time.

 Sometimes, a focus group would lead the product to a dead end, where you’d need to step back and rethink your strategy.
 Having discarded any backlog would leave you no leeway to think thoroughly – and zero ideas out of your just-abandoned scope.